Kraaven/markdown-cv/src/content/00-header.md

 # Dhruv Bhojaraj

-and I'm a XR engineer.
+and I'm an XR Developer.